“No, it's a major risk”

 Be one of the first to vote

-The EU airline industry relies heavily on jet fuel imports, with supply chains vulnerable to geopolitical disruptions in key chokepoints like the Strait of Hormuz.
-In April 2026, closure of this critical waterway triggered warnings of severe fuel shortages across European airports within weeks, threatening flight cancellations and holiday disruptions.
-The crisis exposed structural weaknesses in fuel stockpiling and supply diversification, raising questions about whether airlines and airports have adequate contingency plans for future supply shocks.
+The EU airline industry relies heavily on jet fuel imports, with supply chains vulnerable to geopolitical disruptions and refinery capacity constraints.
+In April 2026, closure of the Strait of Hormuz—a critical chokepoint for global oil transit—triggered warnings of acute fuel shortages across European airports within weeks.
+The crisis raises questions about whether airlines and regulators have adequate contingency plans, fuel reserves, and alternative supply routes to prevent widespread flight cancellations.